Mysterious Robert Mueller Memo Appears To Highlight Split With William Barr, But Mueller Aide Says It Doesn’t

 But the statement by Mueller included in the handout appears selectively edited.
 In that statement, Mueller says only, “So that was Justice Department policy.
 Those were the principles under which we operated.
 And from them, we concluded that we would not reach a determination one way or the other about whether the president committed a crime.”

 In the memo, it is not clear to which “Justice Department policy” Mueller refers.
-MSNBC expert Melber later that “a Special Counsel source with knowledge of this document says it provides the quotes to show there is ‘no conflict’ between Mueller and Barr’s statements.”
+MSNBC expert Melber later states that “a Special Counsel source with knowledge of this document says it provides the quotes to show there is ‘no conflict’ between Mueller and Barr’s statements.”

 A spokesperson for Barr also said, according to The Washington Post, that there was no conflict between Mueller and Barr.